shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 ## Part 6: Preparing your first release

 In [part three](#part-3---adding-the-app-to-your-config) you set your configuration to point to your app using a dev descriptor.
-For released software, you will want to ensure that your app can be accessed by all users, and that things are versioned so that they can be upgraded safely and easily.
+For released software, you will want to ensure that your app can be accessed by all users and that things are versioned so that they can be upgraded safely and easily.

 All apps provided by Shotgun use the Toolkit app store to track updates and releases, and they will have a location tag that looks something like this: